 Creative Minds was started in 2013 by a group of learning disabled artists and performers who felt that their work was not being taken seriously.

-They organised an event at Brighton Dome bringing together arts organisations, venues and producers, universities and colleges and arts critics and many other learning disabled artists and performers.
+They organised an event at Brighton Dome bringing together arts organisations, venues, producers, curators, universities and colleges and arts critics and many other learning disabled artists and performers.
 They wanted to look at how they could improve their relationship with the wider arts world.
 Creative Minds was originally developed by Carousel and continues to be coordinated nationally by them as one of their major strategic programmes.
 But the strength of Creative Minds lies in its regional partnerships.
 A full list of our current partners can be found on the Creative Minds Conferences section of this web site.

 The following links will take you to articles about Creative Minds on Arts Council England’s website and in The Stage

 We will continue to present and facilitate accessible discussions at conferences and seminars as one part of Creative Minds’ mission to influence change in the UK’s artistic landscape alongside Arts council England’s Creative Case for Diversity.
 However we have come to a decision not to organise any more major Creative Minds events ourselves.
 Instead we will move the project forward in a number of ways including: